 When you log your bedtime and sleep target into the watch, it monitors your movement.
 Periods of no movement are considered deep sleep, and periods of significant movement suggest you're awake.

-Where should you wear a smartwatch?
+Where should you wear an outdoor watch?

 Try and position the smartwatch one or two finger widths above the wrist bone.
 And make sure it's tight enough so that it doesn't slide down during exercise and you can't see the sensor flashing on the underside.